mrbrianevans/filing-deadlines/server/org/README.md

 - `org:{orgId}:name` the name provider by the creating user
 - `org:{orgId}:owner` the userId of the user who created the organisation (they are the owner)
 - `org:{orgId}:members` a Hash of email addresses to invite statuses, initialised to only the owner (who cannot be removed)
+- `org:{orgId}:activeMembers` a Set of userIds of the active members in an organisation
 - `org:{orgId}:clients` the client list hash for this organisation, not initialised to any value (starts empty).

 Set the orgId on the user's session, and the users orgId key in Redis (`user:{userId}:org`=`orgId`).